Příbor: Sights

 Příbor is one of the oldest towns in the region.
 The historic centre is formed by a regular town square lined with burgher houses, which are mainly Renaissance with Baroque alterations.

 The Piarist monastery was founded here in 1694 by Karl II von Liechtenstein-Kastelkorn.
 It is a Baroque three-wing single-storey building.
-Today it houses the town museum, a library and an elementary art school.
+Today it houses the town museum, a library and a primary art school.

 There are four churches in the town.
-The most important is the Romanesque-Gothic parish Church of the Nativity of the Virgin Mary with later Renaissance and Baroque adaptations.
-The church was founded together with the town, the current brick building dates from the 14th century.
+The most important is the Church of the Nativity of the Virgin Mary.
+The Romanesque-Gothic parish church with later Renaissance and Baroque adaptations was founded together with the town, but the current brick building dates from the 14th century.
 It is a very rugged building with a number of elements added later, dominated by a slender tall tower.
 The interior contains valuable rococo furniture.

 Other churches in the historic centre are the Church of the Holy Cross and the former Piarist Church of Saint Valentine.
 Outside the historic centre is located the Church of Saint Francis of Assisi.

 The birthplace of Sigmund Freud is now a museum with an exhibition about his life and work.